-- Multiple visits to each sample unit during the annual sampling period between March 15 and May 15, including distributing the multiple visits at different times between 0600 and 1400. - Using two surveyors to walk 10-meter wide transects within the sample unit and having them search thoroughly under shrubs and among rocks for tortoises and burrows.
+- Multiple visits to each sample unit during the annual sampling period, estimated to be between March 15 and May 15, including distributing the multiple visits at different times between 30 minutes after sunrise (estimated approximately 0600) and 1400. - Using two surveyors to walk 10-meter wide transects within the sample unit and having them search thoroughly under shrubs and among rocks for tortoises and burrows.
 Each unit will be sampled with a 100% search.
 Since this design is not using a line distance sampling approach, surveyors do not have to walk a center line within the transect.